 The biggest problem I find with Series A pitches is simply that they are still Series Seed pitches.
 Your company, and time, have moved on.
 The pitch often hasn’t.
 It needs to.

 In other words, CEOs don’t update the pitch approach to align with what post $1m ARR investors want to see.
 Maybe that’s OK if your growth has been off-the-charts strong, no one will much care, especially these days.

 - Team.
 How good is the team?
 Which, if any, true VPs have you hired?
-The post Series A phase is a lot about hiring the VPs.
+The post-Series A phase is a lot about hiring the VPs.
 Have you made any progress here?
 I’m less interested in how the co-founders met in 3d grade.
 Leave that behind with the seed pitch.

 - Data-driven model.
 No more crazy models for next year that you just made up.
 It’s time for a data-driven model, that ties to your trailing growth rate and your current metrics.
 At a minimum, have a ton of precision for the next 18 months or so.
 Without this, folks lose confidence at the Series A stage.

 - True understanding of customer-acquisition costs and other revenue metrics.
 It’s still early, but by the Series A, you should have enough data to understand the economics of customer acquisition for real.

 - NPS and CSAT.
 How happy are your customers?
 Just show me with data.
 Investors are generally OK-ish guessing at the seed stage.
 Not at Series A. More here: https://www.saastr.com/i-was-wro…